 Hillside's Christmas Cake

 Ho!
 Ho!
 Ho!
-Those lovely people at Hillside Animal Sanctuary have a brilliant Xmas cake recipe - I tried it after discovering that a Viva! colleague and his missis made it every year!
+Those lovely people at Hillside Animal Sanctuary have a brilliant vegan Xmas cake recipe – I tried it after discovering that a Viva! colleague and his missus made it every year!

 Icing?
-For that pro look, some commercial brands of ready-made icing are vegan, eg Dr Oetker's Regal-Ice Ready to Roll Icing or Renshaw Icing (from Lakeland) Many Xmas cake decorations are vegan friendly too - read the labels.
-If you want to try making your vegan-style royal icing, try this link - we haven't had a chance to trial it ourselves yet however but you go for it!
+For that pro look, some commercial brands of ready-made icing are vegan, eg Dr Oetker’s Regal-Ice Ready to Roll Icing or Renshaw Icing (from Lakeland).
+Many Xmas cake decorations are vegan-friendly too – just remember to read the labels.
+You can also try making your own vegan-style royal icing.

 Size?
 The recipe makes a regular sized 20cm/8 inch or 23cm/9 inch cake - OR make several mini cakes, as in our photo.
 If making smaller cakes, reduce the cooking time as the cakes will be less dense - see below.